Robertdhawley/Robertdhawley/README.md

 # Hello, I'm Robert Hawley! 🚀

 I'm a 24-year-old self-taught developer passionate about artificial intelligence, quantum computing, and pushing the boundaries of technology.
 Without a formal degree, I’ve taught myself Python, Qiskit, and NLP, building projects that explore innovative solutions for real-world challenges.
-My goal is to contribute to Elon Musk’s mission-driven companies—Tesla, SpaceX, Neuralink, The Boring Company, X, or xAI—by leveraging my skills and relentless curiosity to advance human discovery.
+My goal is to contribute to human exploration, leveraging my skills and relentless curiosity to advance human discovery.

-Currently, I drive for Uber while coding on the side, channeling my passion into projects like quantum computing research for Musk’s companies and AI tools inspired by sci-fi concepts.
+Currently, I work in sales, while coding on the side, channeling my passion into projects like quantum computing research for Musk’s companies and AI tools inspired by sci-fi concepts.
 I thrive on learning, problem-solving, and creating tech that makes a difference.

 ## 🔧 Skills